SaiKeerthana05/SortingAlgoVisualizer/README.md

 Language used : Python

-Library used : Tkinter, the standard GUI library for python
+Library used : tkinter, the standard GUI library for python